gruizmudarra/adir/README.md

 # Autonomous Driving in Intersections and Roundabouts.
-Conducción autónoma en intersecciones y rotondas.

-This is my end of studies project.
+This is the code developed in my end of studies project.
 It consists in a ROS package that needs information about:

 - Odometry
 - Polinomial estimations of the lanes of the road

-Given this parameters, a node detects the environment the car
+Given this parameters, a node calculates the environment the car is in, for example:

+1. Straight road
+2. Curved road
+3. Crossing
+4. Roundabout

+Other node generates the action to move through the different situations.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 - Ubuntu 16.04